MariaDB Authorization and Permissions for SQL Server Users

 MariaDB does not have predefined roles, like public.

-For an introduction about roles, see Roles Overview.
+For an introduction to roles, see Roles Overview.